Patchwork Expressions

 trimmed the bottom to straighten.

 From the back part of the jeans that were cut off, I cut out a square around each pocket leaving 1inch around the pockets.
 At this point I realised that I should have ironed the denim first (as you can most likely tell from the photos).
+I laid the pieces out flat and lined up the pocket pieces under the front panel and in line with the sides, leaving a space in between.
+I then took another photo to show how to make the pocket panel.

 As you can see, there is a space between the two pockets.
 I like pockets and I wanted to fill this space with another.
 Now I am going to show you my super proffesional pattern making skills (not really), so that you can make the centre pocket.
 Slide a piece of paper under the pieces and draw lines around the empty space.
 Use a ruler to add 1/2inch (seam allowance) to the left and right sides of the lines.
 Measure an inch down from the top and rule a line across the width.
 This is now the pattern for the centre pocket, so go ahead and cut out along the outer lines.